Stef-01/Stef-01/_pages/about.md

 2. **Thottunkal, S.** AI Enabled Synthetic Bioweapons, a critical perspective on the current landscape of nucleic screening, and considerations for the EO's AI Action Plan (Submitted August 2025 to *Disaster Medicine and Public Health Preparedness, Cambridge Press).

-4. **Thottunkal, S.** "Regulatory Stringency and Impacts on Equity and Innovation in Medical Devices: Insights from the EU MDR 2017 and Considerations for the FDA" *Journal of Regulatory Science (revise and resubmit July 2025).
+3. **Thottunkal, S.** "Regulatory Stringency and Impacts on Equity and Innovation in Medical Devices: Insights from the EU MDR 2017 and Considerations for the FDA" *Journal of Regulatory Science (revise and resubmit July 2025).

-5. Sayeed, M. A., Colquhoun, S., **Thottunkal, S.**, McLure, A., Schwessinger, B., Lal, A., & Rahaman, M. R. "Systematic review and meta-analysis of childhood diarrhea attributed to enteropathogenic organisms in low- and middle-income countries." (submitted 2025).
+4. Sayeed, M. A., Colquhoun, S., **Thottunkal, S.**, McLure, A., Schwessinger, B., Lal, A., & Rahaman, M. R. "Systematic review and meta-analysis of childhood diarrhea attributed to enteropathogenic organisms in low- and middle-income countries." (submitted 2025).

-**Thottunkal, S.**, "Katie Chang, Judy Fan, Auddithio Nag, David Rhew, Bussina A, Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative." (study in progress).
+5. **Thottunkal, S.**, "Chang K., Fan J., Nag A., Rhew D., Leng T., Bussina A., Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative." (study in progress).

 ---